asif-ikbal-protik/vercel-portfolio/replit.md

 ## Overview

-This is a full-stack TypeScript web application built with React frontend and Express backend.
-It's designed as a personal portfolio showcasing AI and data annotation expertise, featuring modern UI components and a clean architecture.
+This is a complete AI portfolio website for Asif Ikbal, showcasing expertise in GenAI, RLHF, SFT, and MLOps.
+Built with React and TypeScript, featuring a futuristic yet professional design with dark theme, animated elements, and comprehensive sections covering experience, skills, projects, and contact information.

 ## User Preferences